malcommac/RealEventsBus/README.md

 ## Author

-This little experiment was created by Daniele Margutti.
+This little experiment was created by [Daniele Margutti](mailto:hello@danielemargutti.com).
 If you like it you can fork or open a PR or report an issue.
-If you want to support my work just [take a look at my profile](https://github.com/malcommac).
+If you want to support my work just [take a look at my Github Profile](https://github.com/malcommac).

 ## License